Yuka Takushima

 Japanese through art

 In this class, students use Sumi ink and watercolor.
 Sumi ink is traditionally used for Japanese calligraphy and it's made from soot of pinewood oil.
-Students use traditional pigment, drawing Anime self-portrait, Hokusai Great Wave, Asian Zodiac animals, etc. Adding watercolor to it, makes "East and West met style".
+Students use traditional pigment, drawing Anime self-portrait, Hokusai Great Wave, Asian Zodiac animals, etc. Adding watercolor to it, makes "East and West meet style".

 Origami and Illustration